secondlevel/Back-propagation/README.md

 ## Training and Testing the XOR classifier Result.

+You can use the following instruction to training and testing the XOR classifier.

 ```python=
 $ python XOR_training_testing.py
 ```

-You will get the following linear classifier result.
+You will get the following XOR classifier result.

 ```bash=
 Epoch: 005880  Loss: 0.005006  Accuracy: 1.000000